What Is Sauna Wood Oil and Why Does It Matter?

 Sauna wood oil is a conditioning product applied to the interior surfaces of your sauna—benches, backrests, and walls—to protect the wood from heat, moisture, and wear.
 Unlike harsh varnishes or finishes, these oils soak into the grain, maintaining a natural, breathable finish that allows the wood to expand and contract with heat.

-There are different kinds of sauna oil for the wood, but the best options are food-safe, heat-tolerant, and designed for high-humidity environments.
+There are different kinds of sauna oil, but the best options are food-safe, heat-tolerant, and designed for high-humidity environments.
 They should never contain harsh solvents or synthetic fragrances that can off-gas at high temperatures.

-• 🌫 Reduces Odor Absorption: Freshly oiled wood is less likely to soak up smells from sweat, oils, or essential oils used during sauna sessions.
+- 🌫 Reduces Odor Absorption: Freshly oiled wood is less likely to soak up smells from sweat or essential oils used during sessions.

 Not all oils are created equal.
 When choosing the best oil for sauna wood, look for: